-Future Mini models, unlike now, will be underpinned by parent BMW’s new UKL (an acronym for the German words Unter Klasse) front-wheel-drive architecture, shared with entry-level BMW models.
+Future Mini models will depart from the current strategy and will be underpinned by parent BMW’s new UKL (an acronym for the German words Unter Klasse) front-wheel-drive architecture, shared with entry-level BMW models.

-The British Mini brand is about to enter a new era – if you though now they have a crowded line-up, what do you say to the promise to go up to ten variants, ushered by Peter Schwarzenbauer, BMW’s board member in charge of Mini?
+The British Mini brand is about to enter a new era – if you though now they have a crowded line-up, what do you say to the promise to go in the near future up to ten variants, ushered in by Peter Schwarzenbauer, BMW’s board member in charge of Mini?

-As more variants mean more production capacity, he said the third-generation Mini hatch is an option for production at the former Mitsubishi plant in the Netherlands now owned by Dutch contract manufacturer VDL.
-They also want to use that plant as basical additional capacity for when they meet capacity restrictions at the main Mini plant in Oxford, England.
+As more variants mean also more production capacity, he disclosed that the third-generation Mini hatch is an option for moving its production at the former Mitsubishi plant in the Netherlands, now owned by Dutch contract manufacturer VDL.
+They also want to use that facility as basical additional capacity for when they meet capacity restrictions at the main Mini plant in Oxford, England.

-Schwarzenbauer also said the VDL facility, adding to the capacity offered by the Magna Steyr, will be a full-service production plant with complete production capacity, with press shop, body-in-white, paint shop and assembly.
-Only the engines will be made elsewhere, as happens with many plants.
+Schwarzenbauer also said the VDL manufacturing facility, which adds further capacity to the one offered by Magna Steyr, would become a full-service production plant with complete production capacity, together with press shop, body-in-white, paint shop and assembly.

 Via Automotive news Europe